Surya-Rayala/VisionPipeline-gallery-track/README.md

 # Gallery builder tool

-`track-lib` includes an optional GUI tool to build a gallery directory by drawing crops on a video.
+`gallery-track-lib` includes an optional GUI tool to build a gallery directory by drawing crops on a video.

 It creates a directory structure compatible with both trackers: